ralphowino/restful-api-helper/README.md

 #API STARTER PACKAGE

-This is a starter package for a laravel api, using:
-1. Dingo api package
-2. tymondesigns jwt authentication package
-3. barryvdh laravel cors package
-It is using the Laravel 5.2 framework
+This is a starter package for a laravel api, using: Dingo api package, tymondesigns jwt authentication package and barryvdh laravel cors package.
+It's also using the Laravel 5.2 framework

 ##Installation
 1. Add the package to the `packages/ralphowino` directory .